skyzyx/rg35xx-garlicos-macos-instructions/docs/installing-garlicos-single-card.en_us.md

 1. Enter _write mode_.
 This will perform the changes to your disk.

+    > [!CAUTION]
-    > **IMPORTANT:** This is your last chance to quit without breaking anything.
+    > This is your last chance to quit without breaking anything.
 Choose `q` if you have noticed a mistake during the print step.

     ```plain
     w